telerik/kendo-ui-core/docs/aspnet-mvc/scaffolding.md

 # Kendo UI Scaffolder Visual Studio extension

 Since the **Q1 2015** release, **Telerik UI for ASP.NET MVC** contains the **Kendo UI Scaffolder** extension.
 It allows the developer to generate an MVC wrapper widget declarations together with the related Controller action methods.
-Currently the Kendo UI Grid and Chart widgets can be scaffolded.
+Currently the Kendo UI Grid, Scheduler and Chart widgets can be scaffolded.
 More widgets will be added in future releases.

 # Requirements and Supported Environments